rdkit/rdkit/Docs/Book/RDKit_Book.rst

   - atoms with degree 4
   - atoms with degree 3 and one implicit H
   - P or As with degree 3 or 4
-  - N with degree 3 which is in a ring of size 3
+  - N with degree 3 which is in a ring of size 3 or which is shared between at least 3 rings (this last condition is an extension to the InChI rules)
   - S or Se with degree 3 and a total valence of 4 or a total valence of 3 and a net charge of +1.

 Brief description of the ``findPotentialStereo()`` algorithm